Ben Salfield: Lutenist

-Music Editions
+Music editions

 In 2013, following his first music edition with Poland's 'Modran', Ben Salfield began producing editions of lute music for the English publishers, Peacock Press; he later signed a deal with Denmark's 'Bergmann Edition', for whom he now produces music for lute but with transcriptions for classical guitar.

 Additional Information

-In August 1994, Salfield fought the last reported duel on UK soil with swords.

 In January 2020, he began writing as a "political commentator and antisemitism campaigner" for The Times of Israel.

-In November 2020, the Conservative Party announced that Salfield would stand as a candidate in the 2021 local elections in the Cornwall Council ward of Lanner, Stithians & Gwennap, in which he failed to beat the incumbent.
-In May 2022, Ben Salfield was elected Chairman of the Camborne Branch Conservatives.
+In November 2020, the Conservative Party announced that Salfield would stand as a candidate in the 2021 local elections in the Cornwall Council ward of Lanner, Stithians and Gwennap, in which he failed to beat the incumbent.
+In May 2022, Ben Salfield was elected chairman of the Camborne Branch Conservatives.